isomerpages/moe-nanchiauhigh/pages/Sec1 Electronic Registration (For 2025 Intake).md

 <p>This is enabled by the provision of a Personal Learning Device (PLD) for
 every student.
 The school has chosen iPad as the school prescribed PLD for our Secondary one student.</p>
-<p>Our 2025 Sec1 students will only receive their PLDs in Term 2, 2025.</p>
 <p>We will send out more information about this purchase of the PLD with
-the school bulk purchase via Parents Gateway (PG) in Term 1, 2025.</p>
+the school bulk purchase via Parents Gateway (PG) in Term 1, 2025.
+Do note that our 2025 Sec1 students will only purchase and receive their PLDs in <strong>Term 2</strong>, 2025.</p>
 <h1><strong>Section E: First Day of School</strong></h1>
-<p>Reporting time is at <strong>7.30am</strong> and dismissal for the 1st day
+<p>Reporting time is at <strong>7.30am</strong>.
+No visitors/parents are allowed
-of school (<strong>2 Jan 2025</strong>) will be at <strong>2.00pm</strong>.
-No visitors/parents are allowed in school.
+in school.
 As the traffic is heavy, we encourage all students to arrive early and report at the school quadrangle, next to the canteen.
 Our Sec 1 teachers will be there to welcome the students.&nbsp;</p>
 <p>All Sec 1 students are to wear our school uniform (i.e. white shirt/blouse
 and short pants/skirt with black shoes).
 However, if you are not able to buy our school uniform on time, you may come in your primary school uniform.</p>
-<p>The 2024 timetable will be published on our school website (under 'Resources'
+<p>The 2025 timetable will be published on our school website (under 'Resources'
-&gt; 'Student's One Stop Portal') no later than Monday, 1st January 2024.
+&gt; 'Student's One Stop Portal') no later than Monday, 1st January 2025.
-The details of the class allocation will also be sent to your child’s iCON email address (or the one they indicated during this e-Registration) no later than Monday, 1st Jan 2024.</p>
+The details of the class allocation will also be sent to your child’s iCON email address (or the one they indicated during this e-Registration) no later than Monday, 1st Jan 2025.</p>
 <h1><strong>Section F: Sec One Orientation Camp (SOOC)</strong></h1>
 <p>From 3 Jan to 5 Jan 2024, Sec 1s will follow a customized orientation
 programme instead of the official school timetable.&nbsp;</p>